amuehlem/MISP-RPM/README.md

 Use the [installation instructions for RHEL8](RHEL8.md) to install MISP from our repository on RHEL8 Systems (not checked on CentOS8!)

+## Configuring your ystem for MISP
+Use the [configuration recommendations](CONFIGURE.md) to configure your system for MISP.
+This settings are not provided by the RPMS but will help to improve operating your MISP installation.

 ## Upgrading MISP
 See the [upgrading instructions](UPGRADE.md) to upgrade MISP from our repository